NenadNRakas/APOD/README.md

 # APOD
-My C# Microsoft Store Published Application
+Microsoft Store Published A.i.POD Application.
+Featuring NASA's astronomy image of the day.